Speech Controlled Computing

 |Author(s):||Christopher Cieri, David Miller, Nii O. Martey, Kazuaki Maeda|

 |Online Documentation:||LDC2006S30 Documents|

 |Citation:||Cieri, Christopher, et al. Speech Controlled Computing LDC2006S30.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2006.|

 The Speech Controlled Computing corpus was designed to support the development of small footprint, embedded ASR applications in the domain of voice control for the home.
-It consists of the recordings of 125 speakers of American English from four dialect regions, three age groups and two gender groups, pronouncing isolated words.
+It consists of audio files generated from recording sessions that took place between December 2003 and July 2004 with 125 speakers of American English from four dialect regions, three age groups and two gender groups, pronouncing isolated words.
 The four primary dialect regions covered by the corpus are North, South, West and Midland as defined by Williams Labov's Atlas of North American English.
 The three primary age groups covered by the corpus are 18-29, 30-49 and 50+.